Propaganda to Hate: A Multimodal Analysis of Arabic Memes with Multi-Agent LLMs

 \subsection{Hatefulness and Fine-grained Categories}

-We used ArAIEval-2024 dataset \cite{araieval:arabicnlp2024-overview} for the hatefulness and their fine-grained categorization.
+For the hatefulness and their fine-grained categorization we used ArAIEval-2024 dataset, mentioned earlier.
 Our motivation to use ArAIEval-2024 dataset is that this is the only meme dataset currently available for Arabic, which has already been annotated for propagandistic content.
 Another motivation was to understand the association between propagandistic and hateful memes.
 In Figure \ref{fig:experiment_setup}, we provide full pipeline for the data preparation to classification experiments.